trushmi/Fetch-Rewards-Receipt-Processor/README.md

 ```
 docker ps
 ```

 - Use the docker exec command to run the tests in the specified container:

 ```
 docker exec -it <container-id> python -m unittest test_utils.py
 ```
 ## Demo
+You can use Postman to check and try how endpoints work.
+Postman is a popular API testing and development tool that allows you to send HTTP requests to endpoints and receive responses.

 Example of Endpoints: Get Points and Process Receipts: